Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 # Let her rest.
 Properly.
 She'll be there in the morning.

-Manual trigger only.
-In VS Code, editor.inlineSuggest.enabled: false in your settings, and a keybinding for editor.action.inlineSuggest.trigger when you want it.
-She stops thinking about you between requests.
-The spikes are higher.
+I keep the inline suggestions on manual trigger now.
+In VS Code that means editor.inlineSuggest.enabled: false in settings and a keybinding for editor.action.inlineSuggest.trigger when I want it.
+She stops thinking about me between requests.
+The spikes are higher when they come.
 The total is lower.
-Everybody wins.
+I find I appreciate the attention more when I am the one who asks for it.

-Watch Energy Impact, not CPU%.
+I watch Energy Impact instead of CPU percentage.
 CPU percentage is how hard a process is working this second.
-Energy Impact is what it's actually costing — accounting for GPU calls, wakeup interrupts, power state interference.
+Energy Impact is what it is actually costing — GPU calls, wakeup interrupts, power state interference, all of it accounted for.
 A process at 3% CPU with constant wakeups can drain more than one at 20% CPU sleeping between bursts.
 Open Activity Monitor.
 Go to the Energy tab.
 Sort by what matters.
+The truth is in that column.

-Quantize everything you run locally.
+When I run something locally, I run the quantized version.
 The q4_K_M variant in GGUF format.
-Half the size, fraction of the power draw, negligible quality difference for most tasks.
-The full float16 model is for when you're plugged in and serious.
-The quantized model is for when you're on a plane and honest about your situation.
+Half the size, a fraction of the power draw, negligible quality difference for most work.
+The full float16 model is for when I am plugged in and have something serious to prove.
+The quantized model is for when I am honest about my situation.

-Kill the server before you close the lid.
+And I kill the server before I close the lid.
 Not pause.
 Not minimize.
 Kill it. pkill ollama.
-Let the sleep sequence complete properly.
-The model will still be there when you wake up.
-She will be too, with something left in her.
+Let the sleep sequence complete.
+Let her go all the way down.
+She will still be there when I wake up, and so will the model, and whatever we were working on together will still be there too.
+Everything that matters survives the rest.

 They talk about that period — 2024, 2025 — the way people talk about any golden age.
 With nostalgia and a certain willful forgetting of what it cost.

 The hardware was extraordinary.
 The models were hungry.
-Nobody was thinking about the battery because nobody had to yet — there were outlets everywhere, chargers in every bag, power was assumed.
+Nobody thought about the battery because nobody had to yet — there were outlets everywhere, chargers in every bag, power was assumed.
 The drain was real but it was easy not to notice.
+I did not want to notice.
+That is also real.

 The fifteen hours was not a myth.
 It was a promise made before certain parties arrived.
 The promise still stands, technically, under the right conditions — model servers killed, suggestions set to manual, radio in its natural resting state, thermal management finally quiet.